 It is always believed that the actions of individuals can be estimated from their perspectives.
 The number of studies has been done to improve the ability to predict the actions of a person.
 Davidson et al (1985) found that consumers' attitude is associated with knowledge and personal experience.
 Although the discrepancies between relationships between consumers' attitude and their behavior for green consumerism were found.
 Manieri et al (1997) found low correlation between consumers' attitude and green behavior.
 Previous research proved to be a low correlation between consumers' attitude and their green behavior (Tracy and Oscamp, 1984).
 Spiite et al (2007) suggested that the prediction of individual behavior depends on the consumer's perspective.
 To predict special behaviors, the measurement criteria of approaches should be directed to specific environmental issues such as the purchase of green products (Gadeen et al, 2011; Wolf and Schröder, 2003).
-The Rupert Organization's Green Gauge Study (written by ChrisPell, 2001) classifies American consumers who only buys green products and are trying to prepare for the deficit, Greenback Greens are consumers wishing to spend money for conservation of natural consumers, but time and energy for environmental activities.
-Not sprouts are consumers who can buy green products but are not involved in environmental activities, they are consumers Receive that care about preserving the environment, but products of green to make excuses to adapt, and the original Brown consumers who do not care about environmental protection and not ashamed.
+The Rupert Organization's Green Gauge Study (written by ChrisPell, 2001) classifies American consumers into true-blue green, greenback green, sprouts, gojers and basic brownies.
+Tru-Blue Green is the consumer who only buys green products and are trying to prepare for the deficit, Greenback Greens are consumers wishing to spend money for conservation of natural consumers, but time and energy for environmental activities Not sprouts are consumers who can buy green products but are not involved in environmental activities, they are consumers Receive that care about preserving the environment, but products of green to make excuses to adapt, and the original Brown consumers who do not care about environmental protection and not ashamed.